vickmuir/Backup/evault-oracle-plugin.md

 4. Select **EVault plug-in - Oracle**, and click **Continue**.
 5. Enter your Promo Code if you have one, and click **Recalculate**.
 6. The updated charges are displayed.
 Review your order.
 7. Check the box to indicate that you read and accept the Third-party Service Agreements.
 8. Click **Place Order**.

-## Installing the Oracle Plug-in for Windows
+## Installing the Oracle plug-in for Windows

 The Oracle plug-in for Windows is installed with the 32-bit or 64-bit Windows Agent.
 To install the Oracle plug-in for Windows, run the Agent installation kit.
 The Oracle plug-in appears as an option on the **Custom Setup** page.

->**Note** - Before you install the plug-in for your Microsoft Windows server, stop both EVault services in `services.msc`.
+Before you install the plug-in for your Microsoft Windows server, stop both EVault services in `services.msc`.
+{:important}

 1. Browse to `c:\installs\evault` folder and run the .exe file with the higher revision number.
 2. At the language screen, click **OK**